Commission Appointment List

 The Planning Commission holds public hearings and is the decision-making body on precise plans of design, variances, unclassified use permits and tentative tract and parcel maps.
 The Commission serves in an advisory capacity to the City Council, making recommendations on zoning ordinances and map amendments, specific plan amendments and revisions to the General Plan which guide the growth of the City and create a better living environment.

-ABx1 26 (the "Dissolution Act") provides for an Oversight Board to be duly constituted to review and approve the activities of the Successor Agency and ensure the former RDA's assets are distributed to the taxing entities.
-The Oversight Board is composed of seven members representing various taxing entities and is an independent decision-making body with a fiduciary responsibility to holders of enforceable obligations of the former RDA and the taxing entities that remain in the former redevelopment project areas.
+Pursuant to State Legislation ABx1 26 (the "Dissolution Act"), the Redevelopment Agency (RDA) of the City of West Covina was dissolved effective February 1, 2012.
+The City elected to become the Successor Agency to the former RDA, responsible for winding down the affairs of the former RDA.
+The Oversight Board reviews and approves the activities of the Successor Agency and ensure the former RDA's assets are distributed to the taxing entities.
+The Oversight Board was composed of seven members representing various taxing entities and is an independent decision-making body with a fiduciary responsibility to holders of enforceable obligations of the former RDA and the taxing entities that remain in the former redevelopment project areas.

 Com-Net is the East San Gabriel Valley Regional Communications Network Joint Powers Authority Governance Board.
 The Board serves the communities of Azusa, Covina, Glendora, Irwindale, La Verne, and West Covina.